Explore the fundamentals of electric vehicles

 How do I get billed for electricity if I plug in at home, work, a public charging station or a friend's house?
 What if a friend charges his/her vehicle at my house?

 Electricity used when charging an electric vehicle at home will appear as a charge in the customer's normal monthly utility bill.
 When charging at a friend's house, that electricity usage will appear on the friend’s bill.
 We anticipate that billing systems for vehicle charging outside the home will evolve over time in ways similar to how customers today pay for gasoline.
 If your place of employment has a charging station, ask your employer how the electricity from the charger is billed.

 The U.S. Energy Department has created a website to determine an eGallon, or the cost of fueling a vehicle with electricity compared to a similar vehicle that runs on gasoline.
-In California, an eGallon is currently about $1.50, but vehicles charged on PG&E's electric vehicle rates during off-peak hours can be refueled for the equivalent of around $1 per eGallon.
+On PG&E's electric vehicle rate, during off-peak hours electricity costs the equivalent of around $1.40 per eGallon.

 View eGallon Info